 If you have sensitive skin, you probably already know that your fragile skin requires special care.
 There are a number of ways you can calm irritated skin and help strengthen your skin’s protective moisture barrier:

-- Protect.
-Wear an SPF moisturiser daily year round.
+Protect.
+Wear an SPF moisturizer daily year round.
 Sun exposure is top on the list of sensitive skin triggers.